ArleneAndrews/eternalopposites-rewrite/README.md

 # eternalopposites-rewrite
-Wirking on re-doibg the tine-suck that was Eterbal Oppodites.
+Working on re-doing the time-suck that was Eternal Opposites.
-Teachibg myself a different language
+Teaching myself a different language, as well.

-Pairs I remember ate:
+Pairs I remember are:
 Love hate
 Life death
 Male Female